Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Elevate access for global administrators in Azure A.
 - [ ] Upgrade the pricing tier of the Security Center to Standard.
 - [ ] Enable integration with Microsoft Cloud App Security.

-### Topic 3, Mix Questions Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen You have an Azure Subscription named Sub1.
-You have an Azure Storage account named Sa1 in a resource group named RG1.
-Users and applications access the blob service and the file service in Sa1 by using several shared access signatures (SASs) and stored access policies.
-You discover that unauthorized users accessed both the file service and the blob service.
-You need to revoke all access to Sa1.
-Solution: You generate new SASs.
-Does this meet the goal?

-- [ ] Yes.
-- [x] No.

 ### You have an Azure subscription that contains 100 virtual machines.
 Azure Diagnostics is enabled on all the virtual machines.
 You are planning the monitoring of Azure services in the subscription.
 You need to retrieve the following details: Identify the user who deleted a virtual machine three weeks ago.
 Query the security events of a virtual machine that runs Windows Server 2016.
 What should you use in Azure Monitor?
 To answer, drag the appropriate configuration settings to the correct details.
 Each configuration setting may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.
 NOTE: Each correct selection is worth one point.
 Identify the user who deleted a virtual machine three weeks ago: Querty the security events of a vitual machine that runs Windows Server 2016